 The journey is a long and challenging one, that starts with finding the right set of specialists who have a proven track record in an ecosystem that is completely broken- the right specialist who can diagnose early, the right specialists who can work on the therapies to help the child understand and relate to everyday life and finally to work on the speech.
 Sohini and Sagnik have embarked on this journey and it took them close to 8 months of struggle on this.

-Did you find these real-time parents’ experiences and advice inspiring and useful?
+For other parents in the same predicament, here are a few invaluable tips from the parents –Did you find these real-time parents’ experiences and advice inspiring and useful?
 We hope to continue with the series, bringing to you true stories from parents in various locations across the globe.

 Tags: Autism, Autism Spectrum Disorder, Autism in young children, Child with Autism, Health, Early detect.